ava-labs/hypersdk/chunker/README.md

 -> May be able to synchronize with some sort of slot number, but then we have chunk ordering dependencies to handle.
 -> This could also be used to slow down block production?
 The only way to counteract this is to increase the required
 % of stake signed but this makes it much easier to halt the network.
+-> This just seems like a need for byzantine atomic broadcast?